reiddfarmer/clustertracker_va/example/README.md

 ```
 * You will need what we're calling a "lexicon" file to ensure compatibility between region names- this is an unheaded csv containing in the first column the base name of each region to be used by the map, and comma separated after that, each other name for that region across your other files.
 An example is provided under [example/data/state_lexicon.txt](https://github.com/pathogen-genomics/introduction-website/blob/cdph/example/data/state_lexicon.txt).

-**Additional Considerations:** Our web site takes advantage of the ability of the [Taxonium](https://taxonium.org/) phylogenetic tree visualization tool to display data hosted from any publicly available web location.
-Currently, to view clusters in Taxonium using the link on the website table requires you to put the final output file (cview.jsonl.gz) in a publicly available web location.
-You can work around this by uploading the cview.jsonl.gz file that is output by the pipeline directly to Taxonium, then search for your cluster of interest from the website table using the search box on the resulting display.
+**Additional Considerations:** The example in this directory takes advantage of the ability of the [Taxonium](https://taxonium.org/) phylogenetic tree visualization tool to display data hosted from any publicly available web location.
+If you want to link clusters in the data table to Taxonium directly, you to should put the Taxonium-formatted tree (cview.jsonl.gz) in a publicly available web location.
+Note that adding metadata fields to the tree can cause the file to become quite large, especially if you want to display the full global tree.
+In this case, you may want to think about [deploying your own Taxonium backend](https://docs.taxonium.org/en/latest/advanced.html#deploying-your-own-taxonium-backend).
+You can also use the desktop version of Taxonium, or if the tree isn't too large, upload the "cview.jsonl.gz" file using the "Choose Files" button at taxonium.org.
+From there, you can then grab the Cluster ID from the web app and search for it using Taxonium's search panel (select "Cluster" from the drop-down list).

 **General Steps**